linguistsherry/linguistsherry.github.io/_pages/about.md

 Language technologies (industry)
 ======
-In Summer 2021, I interned as an NLP/Linguistics Engineer on the Data Science Team at Principal Financial Group.
+I'm currently pursuing a career in language technologies.
+Prior to joining Amazon's Alexa team as full-time employee, I interned as an NLP/Linguistics Engineer on the Data Science Team at Principal Financial Group.
+If you are a graduate student in linguistics who is interested in exploring an industry career after completing PhD trainings, feel free to get in touch & chat with me!

-In Summer 2022, I will begin working as Knowledge Engineer at Alexa AI - Information, based in Santa Barbara.